Our knowledge of orthopaedics. Your best health.

 Finding the Right Orthopaedic Surgeon

-With so many options and sources of information, how do you find a quality orthopaedic surgeon to treat your musculoskeletal condition, injury, or disease?
+With so many options and sources of information, how do you find a highly skilled orthopaedic surgeon to treat your musculoskeletal condition, injury, or disease?
 This article offers tips on how to search for the right doctor, including important questions to answer before scheduling an initial appointment.

 Request a Referral

-Your primary care doctor or primary care orthopaedist may refer you to an orthopaedic surgeon they frequently work with and trust.
-Request more than one name in case a recommended doctor isn't accepting new patients or there is a long wait for an appointment.
+Your primary care physician may refer you to an orthopaedic surgeon they know and trust.
+It may be helpful to request more than one name in case a recommended doctor isn't accepting new patients or there is a long wait for an appointment.

 Keep in mind that some insurance plans require you to see a surgeon within your network or a specific hospital system for your care to be covered.
 It is a good idea to confirm coverage with your insurance provider before calling to schedule an appointment.